This article is brought to you by Aura.

 🎯 Related: The 13 Latest Tax Refund Scams To Watch Out For

-Here are the standard deductions for 2023 taxes [*]:
+Here are the IRS standard deductions for your 2024 taxes:

-Additionally, individuals who are blind or 65 years of age or older may be eligible for additional standard tax deductions.
-The amount will vary based on marital status and if the person is both blind and 65 or older [*].
+Individuals who are blind or 65 years of age or older may be eligible for additional standard tax deductions.

 🎯 Related: Did Someone Use Your SSN To File Taxes?
 Do This